aaronbloomfield/ics/hws/hw-buffer.md

 To test that your code works, you will need a `main()` function to call your shellcode; this will go into a `shellcode_test.c` file.
-Here is an example such file:
+Here is an example such file (you are welcome to use this as-is or modify it):

 ```
 #include <stdio.h>
 #include <sys/mman.h>

 extern void shellcode();

 void main() {
   int on_stack;
   mprotect((char *)((long)&on_stack & -0x1000), 1, PROT_READ | PROT_WRITE | PROT_EXEC);